Could you be making mistakes while networking and not even know it? Do you know you’re making networking mistakes but have no idea how to fix them?

 “Hello, my name is John, here’s my business card/flyer’...offline spamming.

-Most of those cards/flyers end up on the floor.
+Most of those cards/flyers end up on the floor or in the bin.

 12. Dismissing people who don’t look important